Dark matter halo as a source of regular black-hole geometries: Abstract

 \section{Abstract}

 We construct exact black hole solutions free of curvature singularities, sourced by dark matter halos described by galactic density profiles.
 Regularity of the geometry is ensured by adopting the relation $P_{r}=-\rho$ between radial pressure and density, which is consistent with the phenomenological freedom of halo models.
-In particular, the sufficiently dense Einasto and Dehnen-type profiles for the dark matter halo can produce asymptotically flat solutions of singularity-free black holes embedded in the galactic environment.
-The resulting regular black holes surrounded by dark matter are shown to be stable under axial perturbations.
-We further compute the shadow radii and Lyapunov exponents associated with the photon circular orbits around these black holes.
+Under the assumptions of regularity and the weak-energy condition, sufficiently dense dark matter halos can give rise to asymptotically flat, singularity-free black holes embedded in a galactic environment.
+These regular black holes are shown to be stable under axial perturbations.
+In particular, we obtain solutions corresponding to Einasto and Dehnen-type dark matter profiles.
+We further compute the shadow radii and Lyapunov exponents associated with photon circular orbits around these black holes.

 \keywords{exact solutions in GR; regular black holes; dark matter}